Kite line: High altitude attempts

-Kite lines for specialized applications
+Specialized applications

 When a kite application does not fit a common purpose, then specialized kite lines are used.
 Setting specific records under controlled conditions allows kite operators or competitors to choose kite lines with high specificity and without excessive safety factors.

 The short kite line called the hang loop for the free-flying kite hang gliders has received special engineering attention; the further main kite-lines from the hang loop to the pilot's harness are also highly specialized in design.

 When maximizing performance for large kites; E. D. Archibald was the first to use piano wire for kiting.

 Flatland kiting hang gliders with 3000' of tow line holding the manned hang glider kite takes special care to specify.
 Protecting the kite line from ground abrasion is considered.

 Want to fly an indoor kite without wind?
 The indoor no-wind kite operator need not worry about line breaks causing damages to downwind property.
 The choice of line can be very specialized here.

 When the kite line is to be invisible, a clear translucent fine thread is chosen.